School of Hawaiian Knowledge

 HAW 699 Directed Research (V) Repeatable unlimited times.
 A-F only.
 Pre: consent of instructor and graduate chair.

 HAW 700 Noi'i Pepa Laeo'o (Thesis) (V) Research for master's thesis.
 Repeatable unlimited times.
+Satisfactory only.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.